NeuroLAN/NeuroLAN/README.md

 Thanks to:
 - Snek (Python) for being easy
 - [FastAPI](https://fastapi.tiangolo.com/) for its simplicity and speed
+- [SQLModel](https://sqlmodel.tiangolo.com/) for getting me familiar with database work
 - My brother, for trying *so hard* to come up with a name (he still failed though)

 ---